Double Ninth Festival

 On this holiday, some Chinese also visit the graves of their ancestors to pay their respects.
-In Hong Kong and Macau, whole extended families head to ancestral graves to clean them and repaint inscriptions and lay out food offerings such as roast suckling pig and fruit, which are then eaten (after the spirits have consumed the spiritual element of the food).
-Chongyang cake is also popular.
-Incense sticks are burned.
-Cemeteries get crowded, and each year the burning incense sticks inadvertently start grass fires.
+In Hong Kong and Macau, whole extended families head to ancestral graves to clean them, repaint inscriptions and lay out food offerings such as roast suckling pig and fruit, which are then eaten (after the spirits have consumed the spiritual element of the food).
+Chongyang cake is also popular and incense sticks are burned during the holiday.